sternenseemann/nix-fabric/README.md

 mods on other mods, `malilib` is installed although it is not specified explicitly.

+MultiMC won't list the mods, since they are symlinked, but fabric will be happy to load them regardless.

 ## TODO

 * Support for multiple Minecraft versions (trivial, but should be convenient)